Attempts to overturn the 2020 United States presidential election: Wisconsin

 In June 2021, Vos selected Republican former Wisconsin Supreme Court justice Michael Gableman to conduct an investigation of the election.
 Gableman had been considered for a position in the Trump administration in 2017.
 Soon after the election, Gableman had voiced conspiracy theories about the outcome and had attended an August conference hosted by election conspiracy theorist Mike Lindell.
 He also consulted Shiva Ayyadurai, a conspiracy theorist whose work on the Arizona audit was discredited.
 Gableman issued subpoenas, later withdrawn, some of which contained errors and requested information that was already public.
-He later stated, "Most people, myself included, do not have a comprehensive understanding or even any understanding of how elections work."
+He later stated, "Most people, myself included, do not have a comprehensive understanding or even any understanding of how elections work".
 Gableman sent emails to election officials across the state asking them to retain information, but they came from a Gmail account associated with a different name and in some cases were blocked as a security concern or spam.
 Gableman compared a newspaper's coverage of his investigation to Nazi propaganda.
-In October, the office of Democrat Wisconsin attorney general Josh Kaul sent Gableman a nine-page letter characterizing the investigation as unlawful and called for it to be closed.
+In October, the office of Wisconsin attorney general Josh Kaul sent Gableman a nine-page letter characterizing the investigation as unlawful and called for it to be closed.

 On October 22, 2021, the nonpartisan Legislative Audit Bureau released their findings of an audit ordered by Republicans in February 2021.
 The findings reported that there was no evidence of widespread voter fraud, and that State Senator Robert Cowles said that the election was "safe and secure".
 State Senator Kathy Bernier said that the audit found no evidence of any "attempt at vote fraud".

-A ten-month review by the conservative Wisconsin Institute for Law and Liberty found in December 2021 that certain election procedures weren't adequately followed, but there was "little direct evidence of fraud, and for the most part, an analysis of the results and voting patterns does not give rise to an inference of fraud."
+A ten-month review by the conservative Wisconsin Institute for Law and Liberty found in December 2021 that certain election procedures weren't adequately followed, but there was "little direct evidence of fraud, and for the most part, an analysis of the results and voting patterns does not give rise to an inference of fraud".